dontcryme/go-sample/README.md

 # go-sample

- - This repository is collection of sample source code made with 'go-lang'
+ - This repository is collection of sample source code made by personally with 'go-lang'.

  > 1. daemon.go
  >> - daemon service sample source code (tested on ubuntu)